aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 \aosafigure[240pt]{same-origin-policy-images/fig-jsonp-2.png}{JSONP counterexample at time 1}{500l.same-origin-policy.fig-jsonp-2}

 This attack, an example of _cross-site request forgery_ (CSRF), shows an inherent weakness of JSOPN; _any_ site on the web can make a JSONP request simply by including a `<script>` tag and access the payload inside the padding.
-The risk can be mitigated in two ways: (1) ensure that a JSONP request never returns sensitive data, or (2) use another mechanism in place of cookies (e.g. secret tokens) to authorize the request.
+The risk can be mitigated in two ways: (1) ensure that a JSONP request never returns sensitive data, or (2) use another mechanism in place of cookies (e.g., secret tokens) to authorize the request.

 ### PostMessage